 Counselling is something that I see as more of a vocation than work.
 I have had experience in a number of roles including Counsellor, Supervisor, Tutor and Facilitator, both in group and individual settings and with a wide range of ages and issues.
 I also passionately welcome the continued learning and development that is essential on both a professional and personal level.
 I was proud to be awarded the youngest senior accredited counsellor on record in 2016 by the BACP.

 Before I moved to Brighton in 2016, I was working 3 days a week at Runshaw College counselling students, facilitating a P.D. group on the Counselling Diploma at UCLan and facilitating group Supervision at the Ormskirk Bereavement Service.
-In the last year, I have also taught on the Experiential Person-Centred Counselling Degree program at Edge Hill University and the Level 2 Counselling Skills course at Runshaw Adult college.
+I have also taught on the Experiential Person-Centred Counselling Degree program at Edge Hill University.

 I have also worked as a Counsellor for NHS staff at Blackpool Victoria Hospital, as well as Counselling carers and patients at Rossendale Hospice.
-As well as this, I have also worked with young adults and children in my jobs as a school Counsellor at Larches House and Talk Counselling service at Urban Exchange in Preston.
+As well as this, I have also worked with young adults and children in my jobs as a school Counsellor at Larches House (PRU) and Talk Counselling service in Preston.

 I feel that my varying roles as a Counsellor, Supervisor, Facilitator and Tutor have given me great learning and experience working with a wide range of issues and ages.
 I have had experience of working with children, adolescents, adults and the elderly with some of the following issues: